techielife9/sbs-tech-hiring-challenge-v1/README.md

 4. And then define backend.tf, cloudfront.tf, dynamodb_table.tf, s3.tf, lambda.tf file for creating the required infrastructure. <br/>

 terraform apply -auto-approve
 The code above will apply the necessary configurations for features such as static website hosting, bucket policies, and blocking public access to your bucket, create CDN distribution. <br/>

+#### Git Operations
+1. Using .gitignore to ignore the *.tfstate, .tfstate. files <br/>
+2. Will only be pushing to main branch once the approver will approve the code. <br/>
+3. Should follow the PR process to merge to main branch.

 ####  Output
-Below is the Cloudfront and API Gateway URL output after running the terraform apply to access the website.
+Below is the Cloudfront and API Gateway URL output from VS code after running the terraform apply to access the website.

 <img width="1000" alt="Screenshot 2023-12-31 at 8 41 59 pm" src="https://github.com/techielife9/sbs-tech-hiring-challenge-v1/assets/29218570/3e8dd082-1f63-4e49-86ca-5c110383fb90">